 Itching is a bothersome thing.
-What is so ironic about it is that when you itch, it is often due to something deeper than skin.
-Beyond just contact dermatitis (touching metals or plants for example, that induce a histamine response) there are many reasons we itch.
+What is so ironic about it is that when you itch, it is often due to something deeper than the skin.
+While contact dermatitis (touching metals or plants) is commonly associated with eliciting the famous histamine response) there are many reasons we itch.

 Itching can be a side effect of medication, an allergic response, or related to digestive issues.
 While there may be immune, allergic, or digestive issues underlying an itching problem, it is still important to be able to stop itching quickly.
 It can turn you into a big green monster!!

 A recent case was a woman in her 40s who had suffered from hives since her 20s.
 After a car accident at a young age, in her 20s, she developed a case of intermittent hives that had not abated her entire life.
 She would get small pin size eruptions and sometimes bigger welts all over her body, focused on her arms and legs.
 When it got more severe, the hives would spread to her feet and abdomen.
 When she arrived at my office at UNC, she had gotten to the point where she was waking up itching, and unable to really function at work.
 She would develop these almost every year, usually triggered by an increase in her stress level at work.
 After many courses of steroids and conventional dermatological treatments, she got frustrated with the “no cure” status and came to me for alternatives.